Dogs on board - American Dog Derby starts February 14 - Local News 8

 Dogs on board – American Dog Derby starts February 14

-Originally founded in march of 1917, race directors tell us they're expecting 1000 people to line the track in saint anthony next week.
+Originally founded in March 1917, race directors tell us they expect 1000 people to line the track in Ashton next week.

 "In the musher world when they say they raced in Ashton, because it's such a historic race, Their status goes up a little bit," race director John Scafe told Local News 8.
 "That's what everybody's told me."